Setting Up the UniFi Cloud Gateway Ultra with BT Fibre

 While I wasted a bit of time ordering and configuring a Vigor modem that I did not need, the process of getting the UniFi up and running with BT fibre turned out to be straightforward.
 Once I understood the difference between FTTC and FTTP, it all clicked into place.

 If you are on BT full fibre, the message is simple: you do not need a separate modem.
 Just plug the Cloud Gateway Ultra directly into the ONT, enter the PPPoE details, and you will be online in minutes.
-From there, you can build out a flexible and secure home network, with all the features you would expect from professional-grade gear.
+From there, you’ve got a proper foundation to build on.

 Next Steps: Designing the Network